anirudh28/From-BERT-to-Mamba-Evaluating-Deep-Learning-for-Efficient-QA-Systems/README.md

 # From BERT to Mamba: Evaluating Deep Learning for Efficient QA Systems

 This repository contains the implementation and results of our project, **"From BERT to Mamba: Evaluating Deep Learning for Efficient QA Systems"**, which explores the trade-offs between accuracy and computational efficiency in question-answering (QA) systems.
-Our work compares several deep learning models, including BERT, T5, LSTM, and Mamba, focusing on their performance on the SQuAD 2.0 dataset.
+This work compares several deep learning models, including BERT, T5, LSTM, and Mamba, focusing on their performance on the SQuAD 2.0 dataset.

 ## Table of Contents
 - [Introduction](#introduction)